-The news coming out of early education has been disheartening of late.
-Many of our colleagues have had to close their centers and home based-care programs—and many don’t know if they’ll ever be able to reopen.
-Still, there are some grounds for hope.
+The news coming out of early education has been discouraging and disheartening of late, with so many of our colleagues having to close their centers and home based-care programs and not knowing whether they will be able to reopen again, ever.

-Recently, the Edward Zigler Center in Child Development & Social Policy at Yale University released an encouraging study.
-The research found that child care is not associated with the spread of the coronavirus when programs follow safety precautions.
-This is a bright spot for us, since we know that early educators have been called on in this unique time to fill a critical need for parents who must return to work.
+Last week I saw an encouraging study from the Edward Zigler Center in Child Development and Social Policy at Yale University.
+The research found that child care is not associated with the spread of the coronavirus*.
+This is a bright spot for us since we know that early educators have been called upon during this unprecedented time to fill a critical need in order to help parents return to work.